Shineaki/devblog/docs/blog/posts/rogue_part_3.md

 ## Part 11 - Delving into the Dungeon

 The first part of this chapter was about adding the starts, so we can actually delve deeper into the dungeon.
+In the second part we implemented a simple leveling mechanic, each mob gives some exp and if a threshold is reached, we level up and can select from one of the following "improvements":

+* +20 HP
+* +1 Strength (+1 damage)
+* +1 Agility (+1 defense)

+## Part 12 - Increasing Difficulty

+Tomorrow